byrd-laif/soilMakers/soulFood/followTheFood.md

 ***Forewarned is forearmed.
 The microbes warn each other and the invaders are repelled.***

 The genes that translate to mast fruiting flow on enzymatic coevolutionary currents through the unified soil womb of *Mother Earth*.
 Symbiotically, through *Earth Wo-Man* soil knowledge is pulled into the next generations, as an attractor, like insects and the flowers that they pollinate.
-Those who harvest this knowledge; know how to read the land for *seeds of life*, carry them home to safety and cultivate living soil, will survive the *blizzards.* Passing on the knowledge harvested to their progeny, not by genetic transmission alone, but through symbiotic cultural practice, agreed upon *meaningful work.*
+Those who harvest this knowledge; know how to read the land for *seeds of life*, carry them home to safety and cultivate *living soil*, will survive the *blizzards.* Passing on the knowledge harvested to their progeny, not by genetic transmission alone, but through symbiotic cultural practice, agreed upon *meaningful work.*

 ***Communities in mutual symbiosis solve problems.***